oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_oneCCL_Bindings_For_PyTorch_GettingStarted/README.md

 | What you will learn   | How to get started with oneCCL Bindings for PyTorch*
 | Time to complete      | 60 minutes

+## Purpose

+From this sample code, you will learn how to perform distributed training with oneCCL in PyTorch*.
+The `oneCCL_Bindings_GettingStarted.ipynb` Jupyter Notebook targets both CPUs and GPUs using oneCCL Bindings for PyTorch*.

 ## Prerequisites

 | Optimized for                     | Description